-'''

-36

-Whether or not

-a relationship can become

-predominantly

-• free and

-• healthy

-depends on

-both

-parties involved.

-By the same token,

-a smooth

-outer

-relationship,

-apparently

-devoid of

-friction,

-is not necessarily

-an indication

-of its [i.e., the relationship's inner]

-health and

-• meaningfulness.

-Close examination of

-• the ties [with other persons] and

-• their significance

-is the only answer.
+- 36 Whether or not a relationship can become predominantly free and healthy depends on both parties involved.
+By the same token, a smooth outer relationship, apparently devoid of friction, is not necessarily an indication of its health and meaningfulness.
+Close examination of the ties and their significance is the only answer.
 One can never generalize.

-If two people

-grow together

-in any kind of relationship -

-be it

-• partnership,

-· love,

-• friendship,

-• whatever -

-they have to

-go through

-various phases.

-'''

-'''

-If they [i.e., If two people growing together in any kind of relationship]

-muster sufficient insight

-about

-• themselves,

-and not only [insight]

-about

-• the other,

-such relationship

-will become

-• more securely rooted and

-• ever more fruitful.

-37

-As far as

-seeking variety [by having many relationships]

-is concerned,

-that too

-depends on

-the real motivation.

-If variety [by having many relationships]

-is sought

-• hastily,

-• compulsively,

-• due predominantly

-to reasons of

-• fear,

-• greed, and

-• grasping;

-• due to

-being unable

-to genuinely relate to

-any one person [in real depth, honesty, and truthful intimacy],

-and therefore supplementing

-this lack [of relating with any one person]

-with a lot of

-superficial ties;

-'''

-'''

-[or] if others are

-constantly sought

-as a safeguard against

-not being

-dependent on and

-deserted

-by those few with whom

-a deeper relationship exists,

-then [i.e., with either of these two situations of seeking variety

-through multiple relationships],

-needless to say,

-it indicates

-unhealthy trends.

-But

-if variety [by having many relationships]

-is sought

-because of

-the richness

-of

-• different human beings and

-of

-• one's relationship to them

-• in a free spirit, and

-• not in order to

-use

-• one relationship

-against

-• the other,

-then it [i.e., then variety by having many relationships]

-is healthy.

-Often,

-both motivations [i.e., both unhealthy and healthy motivations

-for seeking variety by having many relationships]

-exist.

-'''

-But even in the former case [i.e., the case of unhealthy motivations for seeking variety by having many relationships], there may be a temporary necessity because of a reaction to previous withdrawal, and, as such, the seeking of variety may be a step toward health.
+If two people grow together in any kind of relationship -- be it partnership, love, friendship, whatever -- they have to go through various phases.
+If they muster sufficient insight about themselves, and not only about the other, such relationship will become more securely rooted and ever more fruitful. - 37 As far as seeking variety is concerned, that too depends on the real motivation.
+If variety is sought hastily, compulsively, due predominantly to reasons of fear, greed, and grasping; due to being unable to genuinely relate to any one person, and therefore supplementing this lack with a lot of superficial ties; if others are constantly sought as a safeguard against not being dependent on and deserted by those few with whom a deeper relationship exists, then, needless to say, it indicates unhealthy trends.
+But if variety is sought because of the richness of different human beings and of one's relationship to them in a free spirit, and not in order to use one relationship against the other, then it is healthy.
+Often, both motivations exist.
+But even in the former case, there may be a temporary necessity because of a reaction to previous withdrawal, and, as such, the seeking of variety may be a step toward health.
 A negative manifestation is often an indication that a positive transitory phase is occurring.

-38 QUESTION: How does that tie in with a person manipulating his reactions to other people?
+QUESTION: How does that tie in with a person manipulating his reactions to other people?

 ANSWER: Actually, this question is already answered.
-Manipulation happens out of defensiveness and • pseudo-needs.

-'''

-The one

-that is manipulated [by another person],

-whether or not he or she is aware of it,

-will

-either

-• react by

-giving in [to the manipulations of other persons]

-due to

-• fears,

-• needs, and

-dependency,

-and [thereby]

-lose integrity,

-or will

-• rebel [against the persons who are trying to manipulate him or her].

-Then it [i.e., Then the rebelling]

-will be out of

-wanting affection

-without being a slave,

-yet the person

-does not yet know

-that there is

-no need to rebel

-if one can relinquish [i.e., relinquish the relationship].

-If a person

-is free enough

-not to need another

-so desperately

-as if it were a matter of

-life and death,

-he or she

-would not need to

-resent the condition

-which the other's domination

-unconsciously

-imposes.

-They [i.e., persons who are free enough not to need another so desperately]

-• let go [of the relationship with the person who is unconsciously trying to

-dominate through manipulation]

-and

-• quietly preserve their integrity.

-'''

-'''

-Only when

-both

-are fighting as to

-who is the stronger one -

-and this fight usually happens in a hidden way -

-does their relationship

-fluctuate

-between

-• domination,

-• rebellion,

-• submission,

-• appeasement

-and

-• resentments.

-Both

-want something

-from each other

-that neither

-is willing to give.

-Both claims [i.e., Both wants from the other]

-distorted and

-• unrealistic.

-Thus

-a battle evolves

-that overshadows

-the potential for a

-real

-relationship

-which is always free.

-'''

-'''

-39

-QUESTION:

-Between two human beings

-who want to relate,

-but

-• both, for various reasons

-manipulate,

-or

-• one

-manipulates,

-where does the element of

-real love

-come in?

-Does this [i.e., Does real love]

-not

-• dissolve or

-• alleviate

-the manipulation?

-ANSWER:

-To the degree

-a person

-feels the need

-for manipulation -

-which is an

-unconscious

-protective measure -

-to that degree

-real love

-cannot exist.

-These two elements [i.e., real love and manipulation]

-are mutually exclusive.

-'''

-'''

-The pseudo-need

-for manipulation [of another person],

-if you examine it,

-stems from

-• egocentric fear and

-• an over-cautiousness

-about letting go

-to

-• feeling and

-to

-• being.

-Therefore

-manipulation [of another person]

-prohibits love,

-even though

-some measure

-of real love

-may also exist,

-but is hindered by

-the aspect in question [i.e., hindered by manipulation].

-40

-If

-real love

-is greater than

-the distortion,

-it [i.e., real love]

-will

-not

-dissolve the distortion,

-but [nevertheless]

-the weight of love

-will be greater,

-and thus

-the relationship

-will be less problematic.

-Dissolution

-of problematic areas [however]

-can only happen

-through

-understanding [and does not happen automatically with love].

-'''
+Manipulation happens out of defensiveness and pseudo-needs.
+The one that is manipulated, whether or not he or she is aware of it, will either react by giving in due to fears, needs, and dependency, and lose integrity, or will rebel.
+Then it will be out of wanting affection without being a slave, yet the person does not yet know that there is no need to rebel if one can relinquish.
+If a person is free enough not to need another so desperately as if it were a matter of life and death, he or she would not need to resent the condition which the other's domination unconsciously imposes.
+They will let go and quietly preserve their integrity.
+Only when both are fighting as to who is the stronger one -and this fight usually happens in a hidden way -- does their relationship fluctuate between domination, rebellion, submission, appeasement and resentments.
+Both want something from each other that neither is willing to give.
+Both claims are distorted and unrealistic.
+Thus a battle evolves that overshadows the potential for a real relationship which is always free.

+QUESTION: Between two human beings who want to relate, but both, for various reasons manipulate, or one manipulates, where does the element of real love come in?
+Does this not dissolve or alleviate the manipulation?

+ANSWER: To the degree a person feels the need for manipulation -- which is an unconscious protective measure -- to that degree real love cannot exist.
+These two elements are mutually exclusive.
+The pseudo-need for manipulation, if you examine it, stems from egocentric fear and an over-cautiousness about letting go to feeling and to being.
+Therefore manipulation prohibits love, even though some measure of real love may also exist, but is hindered by the aspect in question.